 For online fashion, mobile is arguably the new high street and our intern insight project set out to discover the next big opportunity for fashion within mobile gaming.
 Only trouble being, the first big insight we found got in the way: for many women, fashion is already seen as a 'game' in itself.
-So, hold your horses before you go and create the next Kim Kardashian game for your fashion brand and read on to find out what fashion CAN learn from gaming….
+So, hold your horses before you go and create the next Kim Kardashian game for your fashion brand and read on to find out what fashion CAN learn from mobile gaming….

 Games are fun, and so is fashion